 Galaxy Z Fold and Z Flip

-Like Samsung's slab phones, its recent foldables are also promised seven years of Android updates.
-Galaxy Z Fold 6 and Flip 6 are expected to get One UI 8 beta in the second week of August 2025, followed by Z Fold 5 and Flip 5 in September 2025.
+Like Samsung's slab phones, its recent foldable devices are also promised seven years of Android updates.
+One UI 8 beta is already available for the Galaxy Z Fold 6 and Z Flip 6.
+The Galaxy Z Flip 5, Z Fold 5, Z Flip 4 and Z Fold 4 series could get the update on October 13 and October 16, 2025, respectively.
 Here are all the Fold and Flip devices that will be updated to One UI 8 based on Android 16:

 - Galaxy Z Fold 7 (One UI 8 pre-installed)